 (D) Same as in (B), but for EGR1.

 (E) Correlation of average activity and IEG expression level as a function of the time difference between the two measurements.
+Positive values correspond to activity measurement that preceded the IEG measurement.
 Dotted line indicates average correlation, shading indicates standard error of the mean (SEM) across mice (n = 4).

 (F) Same as in (E), but for c-Fos mice (n = 4).